 Can I Claim Medical Bills from Previous Years?

 While the rules for claiming medical expenses can be tricky, the IRS is very straightforward in regards to when you’re able to claim medical expenses.
-You may deduct medical-related costs pertaining to yourself only for the year in which the treatments or services were paid for, and not the year in which they were rendered.
-For example, if you scheduled and paid for knee surgery for yourself in 2016, but did not undergo the actual procedure until 2017, then you can deduct any associated medical expenses only for the 2016 tax year.
+You may deduct your medical bills only for the year in which the treatments or services were paid for, and not the year in which they were rendered.
+For example, if you scheduled and paid for knee surgery for yourself in 2017, but did not undergo the actual procedure until 2018, then you can deduct any associated medical expenses only for the 2017 tax year.

 This rule is different when you’re paying for the costs of medical treatment for a spouse or dependents.
 Unlike when claiming your own medical deductions, deductions taken for unreimbursed medical expenses made for another person may be taken either when the service was provided, or when the bill was paid.

 Not only are you able to claim a prior year’s medical bills for yourself, but any bills you paid for your spouse or qualifying dependent are eligible as well – provided the services are acceptable medical deductions.

 The medical expenses deduction threshold has been extended to 2018.
 Taxpayers can claim eligible medical or dental expenses greater than 7.5 percent of their adjusted gross income, or AGI, through 2018.
 For example, if your total AGI is $35,000, you can write off only qualifying medical expenses that exceed $2,625, or 7.5 percent of your AGI.
 For the 2019 tax year, this threshold is slated to rise to 10 percent of AGI for medical deductions.

 Lawmakers have passed a bill extending the medical expenses deduction threshold, which was scheduled to expire after the 2016 tax year, for 2017.